 The original MM I made, pulling from my stash late one night.
+Read the full blog post on this quilt.
 In full transparency I don’t know the names of all the fabrics in here, but I’ll put the closest thing I can find.
 I’m hand-quilting this one with a baptist fan design (learn more about baptist fan quilting!)

 Color 1: Kona Eggplant

 Color 2: Cotton + Steel Sprinkle in Corduroy